UK.StockBrokers.com is committed to the highest ethical standards and reviews services independently. Learn How We Make Money

 Education

-Educational and research material is limited on the Lloyds website.
+Educational and research material is limited on the Lloyds share dealing platform.
 There are a few guides on how to get started, such as investing for beginners and how to understand risk, but these do not go into extensive detail.

-Lloyds’ Research Centre offers more, including news articles and insights on the economy or a particular company.
-The majority of news articles are provided by research firm FEfundinfo.
-There are no webinars for investors looking for further investment guidance and inspiration.
+The investing hub of the main Lloyds website offers more, including news articles, top-searched companies, and insights on the economy or a particular company.
+This is a section of the Lloyds investing platform that is growing.
+However, there are no webinars or videos for investors looking for further investment guidance and inspiration.

 Lloyds does not offer real-time market data — prices are delayed by 15 minutes.